validator-network/cosmoshub-proposals/proposal-1.md

 For users, integrators and developers to trust the Hub with their business, it must be understood to be extremely resilient in a wide range of failure modes.

-While "extremely resilient" is subject, the above distribution leaves room for improvement when contrasted to comparable networks such as IRISnet Hub.
+While "extremely resilient" is subjective, the above distribution leaves room for improvement when contrasted to comparable networks such as IRISnet Hub.

 ## Purpose of this proposal